J-Gras/add-json/README.md

 ](https://docs.zeek.org/en/current/scripts/base/frameworks/logging/main.zeek.html#type-Log::Filter)
 of the Logging Framework.

-## Testing

-Tests using Zeek's `btest` are available in a separate branch `tests`.
-The tests can be run manually or automated during installation (`zkg install add-json --version tests`).

 ## Custom Logs

 The add-json package sets up additional filters for the configured logs during initialization.
 As